Skip to content

 • Conversations system — Conversations capabilities and workflows

 • Conversation Management Directions directions — When and how to use agent-user conversations — decision guide, response types, behavioral notes.
-(Renamed from threads/thread-directions in v5 Stage 1; the threads namespace is reserved for the v5 universal-entity primitive.)
+The threads namespace is reserved for the universal-entity primitive.

 • Conversation Ask capability — Ask a question in a conversation and optionally wait for the user's response.